MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/ai-formulas-formulabar.md

 - Copilot in Power Apps is only aware of default properties.
 - User defined functions aren't supported.

-## Copilot comment generated formulas (preview)
+## Copilot comment generated formulas

-[This section is prerelease documentation and is subject to change.]

-When you add a comment in the formula bar, Copilot will provide a suggested formula.
+When you add a comment in the formula bar, Copilot will attempt to provide a suggested formula.
 You have the option to accept the suggestion or manually type the formula.
 These comments can serve as documentation in the formula bar, just like regular code comments.

 1. With your canvas app open for editing, type a code comment using **//** or **/*** in the formula bar.
 :::image type="content" source="media/copilot/ufb-comment-copilot.png" alt-text="Typed comment":::